christinezosche/welcome_to_hogwarts_cli_project/README.md

 ## Usage
 To run the app, you will need to acquire a unique API key.
 To do so, visit the [Potter API](https://potterapi.com/) and click "Get a Key" in the upper-right corner.
 Once you create a free account, you can access your key in the "Your Account" section of the site.

 Then, in the cloned repo, create a .env file in the main directory.
-In the file, type the following: API_KEY='*copy and paste your API key here*'
+In the file, type the following, pasting your API key where indicated: API_KEY='*copy and paste your API key here*'

 Enter bin/run to run the application.